przemaj1990/djnago-k8s/Documentation-Django.md

 - how to add secrets in github: https://github.com/Azure/actions-workflow-samples/blob/master/assets/create-secrets-for-GitHub-workflows.md
 - end on 4:15.
 - https://github.com/marketplace?type=actions&query=kubectl-action+ <- marketplace with already prepared actions
+- I faced probelm with connection to k8s as it is behind proxy/on cloud.
+So to access it I used https://github.com/marketplace/actions/run-kubectl with `cat .kube/config` but with changed ip to poing public ip.
+As effect i faced issue with: 'Invalid x509 certificate for kubernetes master' wich i solved using: `--insecure-skip-tls-verify` in args sended from git to k8s.